Evenflo Revolve360 Extend Convertible Car Seat Review (2026)

 SeatRotating?Rear-facing limit (lb)Width (approx)Best for

 Why pick the Extend?
-Among rotating seats, 50-lb rear-facing is the standout.
-If you need narrow, get the Slim; if you don’t need swivel, the Britax One4Life remains a brilliant long-term non-rotating option with 50-lb RF.
+Among rotating seats, the 50-lb rear-facing limit is the big differentiator.
+If you need narrow, go with the Slim.
+If you don’t need a swivel, the Britax One4Life is a strong long-term non-rotating alternative with a 50-lb rear-facing limit.

 Who it’s for (and who should skip it)